opnsense/docs/source/manual/how-tos/pac.rst

 ..
 Warning::
-    If you have **HTTP Redirect** enabled via **System->Settings->Administration**, be sure your browser accepts the certificate presented by OPNsense, as it wont download wpad.dat if the certificate is untrusted.
+    If you have **HTTP Redirect** enabled via **System->Settings->Administration**, make sure your browser accepts the certificate presented by OPNsense, as it won't download wpad.dat if the certificate is untrusted.

 Variant 2: Manual Configuration